Martino Caputo: Convictions

 On 9 September 2014, Caputo was found guilty of conspiracy to traffic in cocaine, and conspiracy to import cocaine for the benefit of a criminal organization.
-At his sentencing hearing on 18 October 2014, 43 of Toronto's most successful businessmen submitted letters in favour of a light sentence for Caputo, who was described as a honest businessman who just happened to have some unsavory such as Nero.
+At his sentencing hearing on 18 October 2014, 43 of Toronto's most successful businessmen submitted letters in favour of a light sentence for Caputo, who was described as an honest businessman who just happened to have some unsavory such as Nero.
 Caputo was sentenced to 12 years in prison.

 On 12 May 2016, Caputo was charged in Montreal with conspiracy to traffic in narcotics as part of Project Clemenza, a police operation against the Rizzuto family.
 The indictment named Caputo as one of the Rizzuto family leaders alleged to have trafficked in cocaine between 18 February 2011 – 21 December 2011.
 On 20 March 2017, the Project Clemenza charges against Caputo were stayed after allegations emerged that some of the Crown's evidence such as interpreted cell phone calls had been gathered illegally without warrant by the Royal Canadian Mounted Police.

 The trial for Raposo's murder began on 5 April 2017 in Toronto.
 On 11 May 2017, Caputo was found guilty of first-degree murder.
-On 12 May 2017, Caputo launched an appeal of the verdict, arguing the four year delay between his extradition from Germany in 2013 and his conviction in 2017 violated his right to a speedy right under the Charter of Rights and Freedoms.
+On 12 May 2017, Caputo launched an appeal of the verdict, arguing the four-year delay between his extradition from Germany in 2013 and his conviction in 2017 violated his right to a speedy right under the Charter of Rights and Freedoms.
 In sentencing Caputo and the others on 27 June 2017, Justice Robert Clark stated: "This conspiracy was motivated by sheer, unbridled and rapacious greed".
 Clark also rejected the appeal of the verdict.
 Caputo is currently serving a life sentence for first-degree murder with no chance of parole for 25 years.